AngeloKandah/AngeloKandah/README.md

 Disclaimer: I do not condone these jokes, they are from a collection of jokes I found.

-Never Have an Eskimo As a Meteorologist

-'Tomorrow is a boiling hot day, at 10 degrees Fahrenheit.
-The day after that is the same temperature, as well as the next and the next.
-Won't these temperatures ever cool down?'
+The Good Stuff

+What does a blonde and a screendoor have in common?

+The harder you bang them the looser they get.

+Why did the blonde climb the glass wall?

+To see what was on the other side.

+What is the first thing a blonde does in the morning?

+Get dressed and go home